clclab/clc-labs/lab-5-evolutionary-dynamics/lab-5.md

 # Goals

-Last week we had some first-hand experience with music and language features.
-This week we will study in more detail at the phylogenetic analysis.
+Last week we gained some first-hand experience with music and language features.
+This week we dive into modelling *evolutionary dynamics*; the selective pressures driving some traits to become widespread  in a population while driving other traits to remain uncommon or disappear completely.
 Specifically, we'll take a close look at the methods used by \cite{Savage2015} to find statistical universals.
 By the end of this lab you will know about:

 * probabilistic models of evolutionary dynamics;
 * fitting these models to phylogenetic trees